philc/book-notes/business/paul graham essays.md

 ## Write like you talk (Oct 2015)

 * "Written language is more complex [than spoken language], which makes it more work to read.
-It's also more formal nd distant, which gives the reader's attention permission to drift.
+It's also more formal and distant, which gives the reader's attention permission to drift.
 But perhaps worst of all, the complex sentences and fancy words give you, the writer, the false impression that you're saying more than you actually are."
 * "If you simply manage to write in spoken language, you'll be ahead of 95% of writers.
 And it's so